isomerpages/moe-sls/_teacher-user-guide/Gamify/(1) Manage Gamification Settings.md

 	<p><u>Note</u>: </p>

 <li>Please ensure all images used follow Copyright Guidelines and are credited in your lesson.
-You may refer to our Copyright FAQs for more information.
-(Link to Copyright FAQs)<p></p>
+You may refer to our <a target="_blank" href="/teacher-user-guide/author/copyright-faqs/">Copyright FAQs</a> for more information. <p></p>
 </li>
 <li>You can edit the Game Experience from the Monitoring Assignment page.
 Click the <strong>Game Experience</strong> tab, followed by <strong>Edit Game Experience</strong>.</li>
 <li>You can also edit the Game Experience after assigning the lesson.
 From within an Assignment, open the right menu and select Edit.
 Click on the <strong>Manage Gamification Settings</strong> icon <img style="width:1.5rem; display: inline;" src="/images/Icons/GameEdit.svg"> to access the Gamification subpage.</li>